haqer1/jboss-cluster-hi-availability-demo/README.md

 [video](https://github.com/haqer1/jboss-cluster-hi-availability-demo/raw/refs/heads/master/assets/video/5.2.2-5.2.3.replication-AKS-auto-testing-and-using-from-browser-demo.webm "JBoss Replication on AKS: automated testing & using from browser demo WEBM video")
 (15m 59s) providing an illustration of steps in sub-sections 5.2.2 & 5.2.3.

-Hope you have had as much fun reading & pondering over this as I have had working on it & documenting it. :)
+Hope you have had as much fun reading & pondering over all this as I have had working on it & documenting it. :)

 Au revoir.